Illinois Court Records

 - The arresting agency, the State Police, and the FBI will delete or destroy the arrest record.

-- Law enforcement bodies like the Department of Corrections will still be able to view the expunged record for crimes requiring five years of waiting.
+- Law enforcement bodies like the Department of Corrections will still be able to view the expunged record for crimes requiring a five-year waiting period.

-- The record will no longer surface during if anyone checks the background of the accused.
+- The record will no longer appear if anyone checks the background of the accused.

 What are Misdemeanors in Illinois?

-Misdemeanors are not as serious as felonies.
-They include offenses that are punishable by a jail sentence but not a prison sentence.
+Misdemeanors are not as severe as felonies.
+They include offenses punishable by jail time but not prison time.
 Misdemeanors are grouped into classes that each carry jail time and perhaps a fine.
 Fine amounts range from $1,500 to $2,500.

 - Class A misdemeanors are punishable by any term shorter than one year in county jail.
 They carry a potential additional penalty of up to $2,500 or the amount specified in the statute defining the offense.